Thierry Neuville: 2014

 Neuville at the 2014 Rallye Deutschland.

 On 5 November 2013, Hyundai Motorsport GmbH confirmed it had signed Neuville on a multi-year deal to lead its entry into the WRC from 2014.

 After the halfway point of the 2014 season Neuville had scored two podiums for Hyundai and ran sixth in the overall standings.

-Thierry Neuville rolled six times during the shakedown of the ADAC Rally of Germany, stopping in the vineyards.
+Neuville rolled six times during the shakedown of the ADAC Rally of Germany, stopping in the vineyards.
 The car was repaired and Thierry Neuville and co-driver Nicolas Gilsoul finished the rally in first position.
-That was Thierry Neuville and Hyundai Motorsport GmbH's maiden win in the WRC.
+That was Neuville and Hyundai Motorsport GmbH's maiden win in the WRC.
 Previous year's winner Dani Sordo, who was now his teammate, finished second, so it was not just Hyundai's first win, but also a double victory.

 2015

 Neuville at the 2015 Rally Sweden where he finished second.

 Neuville started the 2015 season strongly, finishing fifth and second in Monte Carlo and Sweden respectively.
 He finished eighth in the third round in Mexico but had been battling for lead with Ogier during the first day before going off the road.

 The remaining events of the season were disappointing for Neuville.
 After a crash on the last stage of Rally Argentina, his confidence took a knock and he could only manage one more podium, which came in Italy.
 His teammates, Sordo and Hayden Paddon, outperformed Neuville during the last events of the season but he still managed to finish above them in the standings.
 He finished the season in sixth place.